 All children learn at their own pace and some will learn more quickly than others.
 You can help your child learn numbers by working with them on a regular basis and engaging in toddler math activities.

 We mentioned above that even though most toddlers can cite their numbers by 2, they don’t necessarily understand the concept behind them.
 Children don’t actually start to understand the concepts of counting until between 2-4 years of age.

 The first sign that your child is starting to understand the concept behind numbers is with a skill known as one-to-one correspondence.
-You will often see this come to light during playtime.
+You will often see this during playtime.
 One-to-one correspondence is when children start to group objects, pointing to each one as they count them.
-Again, this skill is often learned by copying others.
+Again, this math skill is often learned by copying others.

 Once children start to understand this concept, the next stage is pairing numbers with their written numerals.
 Most children can start to understand this pairing by their preschool years, or 3-4 years of age.